BDC Hamburger Icon

 • Pipedrive’s built-in functionality and customizability are excellent tools to streamline the sales process.

-• We like how the chatbot and web forms capture client data and populate it into your database.
+• We like how the chatbot, Facebook messenger, web forms and website-visitor tracker capture client data and populate it in your database.

 Thumbs Down Cons

-• Pipedrive is highly specialized for sales teams, which can limit how useful it is for other businesses.
+• Pipedrive is inherently tailored to sales teams, which can limit how useful it is for other departments and roles.

-• Some of the most useful features, such as advanced reporting and email tracking, are only available on the more expensive plans.
+• Some of the most useful features, such as advanced reporting, forecasting and lead routing, are available only on the more expensive plans.

 • Access to telephone support is limited to Power and Enterprise subscribers.